aspirina765/kafka-openshift-streams/README.md

 **WHERE**

 * `<TOPIC_NAME_ON_KAFKA_STREAMS>` is the name of topic where messages will be produced to and consumed from.
-The topic must be created within in Red Hat OpenShift Kafka Streams.
+The topic must be created within in Red Hat OpenShift Streams.
 * `<SERVICE_ACCOUNT_CLIENT_ID>` is the Client ID created when you created the OpenShift Service Account bound to the stream.
 * `<SERVICE_ACCOUNT_CLIENT_SECRET>` is the Client Secret created when you created the OpenShift Service Account bound to the stream.
-* `<KAFKA_STREAMS_BOOTSTRAP_SERVER_URL>` is the URL of the Kafka Bootstrap which is created when you create the instance of OpenShift Kafka Streams.
+* `<KAFKA_STREAMS_BOOTSTRAP_SERVER_URL>` is the URL of the Kafka Bootstrap which is created when you create the instance of OpenShift Streams.

 **EXAMPLE:**